-Let’s face it, there are some really, REALLY important things in life that just need to be preserved and cared for.
-Family photographs come instantly to mind, especially when one reads (over and over again, it seems) about an individual who saved only one thing from a flood or a burning house—their family photo album.
+There are some things in life that need to be preserved, cared for, and passed on to future generations.
+Family photographs come instantly to mind, especially when one reads about an individual who saved only one thing from a flood or a burning house—their family photo album.

-Yet some things in life—that are in many ways equally important in their own way—are seemingly impossible to preserve.
-How do you capture and safely store the smell of your grandmother’s house at Thanksgiving?
-How do you pass along to your kids the wonderful flavors of the holidays they grew up enjoying?
-How do you recreate that moment of joy and surprise when you bring out your loved ones’ favorite dishes on their birthdays or other special occasions?
+Yet some things in life are more challenging to preserve.
+How do you capture the smell of your grandmother’s house at Thanksgiving?
+How do you pass along to your kids the flavors of the holidays they grew up enjoying?
+How do you recreate that moment of joy when you bring out your loved one’s favorite dish on a special occasion?

-Now, please take a moment to consider the fact that Archival Methods—a company that supplies many of the most important and elite international museums, galleries, archives and artists with informed advice and high-quality archival products—is just as interested in making sure that you receive the same level of personalized care when it comes to…yup, you guessed it…your family recipes!
-Those old “family heirloom” recipes are very important because, like an old photograph, they take us back to our parent’s, grandparent’s, even our great-grandparent’s kitchens and dining rooms where many happy memories were made.
+Archival Methods, a company that supplies museums, galleries, archives and artists with informed advice and high-quality archival products, is just as interested in making sure that your family recipes receive the same level of personalized care.
+Those old family recipes are important because, like photographs, they can transport us back in time to our loved ones’ homes where many happy memories were made.

-Grandma’s old recipe book, full of tasty treasures the whole family is familiar with.
-This one shows the wear and tear of years of use (note the destroyed spine and missing back cover), so now its time to transfer these “heirloom recipes” to archival pages and enclosures to insure that generations to come can cook up the feasts that have pleased the entire family since…well…since forever.
+Recipe books frequently get a lot of wear and tear.
+It is time to transfer these heirloom recipes to archival pages and enclosures to ensure that generations to come can cook up the feasts that have pleased the family for decades.

 Preserving Old Recipes | Protect the Originals